lokalise/go-lokalise-api/README.md

 ## Request options and pagination

-Some resources, such as Projects, Keys, Files, Tasks, Screenshots, Translations have optional parameters for List method (Keys also have option for Retrieve).
-These params should be set before calling.
+Some resources, such as Projects, Keys, Files, Tasks, Screenshots, Translations have optional parameters for List method (Keys also have an option for Retrieve).
+These parameters should be set before calling.

-All request options could be set inline as far as separately:
+All request options could be set inline and separately:

 ```go